AbhayVarshney/Minesweeper/README.md

 Minesweeper
 ===========
 By Abhay Varshney
-A game written in Java usig Swing graphics.
+A game written in Java using Swing graphics.

 ## Description